 A Content Management System (CMS) is where you'll build your website.
 Think Squarespace, WordPress, Wix, etc. For me, it's always WordPress for its many plugins, flexibility, and ability to scale.
 For a gentler learning curve, go with Squarespace.
 Note.
 Most hosts will give you an option for one-click installation of WordPress.

-Your WordPress “theme” is the tool that you use to change the look and layout of your website.
-Rather than starting from scratch, you might choose a WordPress theme that looks a lot like you want your website to look.
+Your "theme" is the tool that you use to change the look and layout of your website.
+Rather than starting from a blank page, you might choose a theme that looks a lot like you want your website to look.
 From there, you can swap in your own imagery, copy, and colors to make it your own.
-Some themes are available within WordPress, but you can also buy premium themes at Themeforest from $30 that will make your website look slick with minimal effort.
+Some themes are available within WordPress, but you can also buy premium themes on Envato that will make your website look slick with minimal effort.

-Elementor is the most popular visual page builder, and a great way to customize your website.
-This means rather than editing from a dashboard, you’ll be able to drag, drop, and add sections like you would on a CMS like Squarespace.
-Elementor must be used with a theme, and is only compatible with some themes.
-It’s available in a basic free version or with different pricing tiers for pro plans.
+Squarespace and Elementor are the most popular visual page builder, and a great way to customize your website.
+This means rather than editing from a dashboard, you'll be able to drag, drop, and add sections.
+Squarespace's drag-and-drop functions are built in.
+Elementor is a WordPress plugin that must be used with a theme, and is only compatible with some themes.
+It's available in a basic free version or with different pricing tiers for pro plans.

 Great copy may seem divinely inspired, but even the best copywriters use prompts to create structure and story in their prose.
 Take a look at these 27 copywriting formulas to kickstart your brain when you just cant figure out what the hell to say.